 Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 (SARFAESI Act, 2002)

-Regulation of securitisation and Reconstruction of Financial Assets of Banks and Financial Institutions
+Chapter-II Regulation of Securitisation and Reconstruction of Financial Assets of Banks and Financial Institutions

 Section 4: Cancellation of certificate of registration.